 But through destruction there is new life.
-The fire releases nutrients in the soil that will allow the plants to flourish which will provide more food for birds and many other animals.
+The fire releases nutrients trapped in dead plants tissues back into the soil.
+Those nutrients will allow the plants to flourish which will provide even more food for birds and many other animals.
 The fire also removes underbrush that was choking some new plant growth.
 It also kills tree and shrub saplings that had been slowly establishing themselves in the preserve.
 Without fire those samples would grow up and shade the ground causing the herbaceous plants, and the communities that depend on them, to die.
 Many birds depend on the thick grasslands for survival and so the maintenance of these open grass and other herbaceous plants results in an increased diversity of organisms that can be maintained in Ohio.
 So, without fire, the beautiful fields of flowers and the birds that they support would be gone in a decade.
 That some organisms are killed or driven off temporarily is more than compensated for by the overall increase in productivity of the land for future generations.

 Here (above and below) are a couple of unfortunate toads.
 Both of these pictures were taken no more than 30 feet from the pond.
 In addition to the methodical survey that I did, I also walked several 200 foot transects in each direction from the pond to see if there was a particular side of the pond where more toads met their fate than any other.
 I wondered where most toads were migrating from.
 What I found was that there were similar numbers of toads all around the pond.
 Much further – 500 feet or more – the density of dead toads was much lower.

 Many toads, like the one below were full of eggs ready to be fertilized but they never made it to the pond.
-But many were already there and they were able to mate resulting in the hundreds of thousands of tadpoles that are there now.
+But many were already there and they were able to mate resulting in hundreds of thousands of tadpoles and surely tens of thousands of new adults.

 How many toads didn’t make it?
 I took the number of toads in the area I surveyed and did a quick calculation of the total area around the pond and estimated that between 4000 and 10,000 toads probably died in the fire on the preserve that day.
 Since I estimated that there were maybe 5000 toads in the pond it seems likely that 50% of the adult toad population in this area was lost to the fire.

-Two weeks late we visited the park to find a lush carpet of new growth.
+Two weeks later we visited the park to find a lush carpet of new growth.

 Reflections on the Death of Toads and a Perfect Paradise

 Looking at a landscape with scores of dead toads I could not help but ask myself: Is this death necessary?
 As a Christian and growing up in a community of Christians that were and still are disposed to approaching the creation from a young-earth perspective, the first response I am told that I should have is that toad death is unnatural.
 The original plan of creation did not include the death of toads.
 Rather it was a “good” creation.
-The “good” creation is usually understood as a perfect paradise.
-A place where death and suffering did not exist.
+Not only that, but the “good” creation is usually understood as a perfect paradise.
+A place where death and suffering of any kind did not exist.

-This is a foundational principle that flood geology and the young-earth ministries are built upon.
+This is a foundational principle that flood geology and young-earth creationism is built upon.
 Death did not occur until after the Fall of Adam and Eve into sin.
 Therefore all death in this world which includes present day death and past death, witnessed in the fossil record, must have occurred between the Fall and today.
 Noah’s flood therefore becomes the only possible physical explanation for the evidence of past death in fossils.

 What was life like before death?
-We are lead to believe it was a perfect paradise in which all living things lived in complete harmony.
+We are led to believe it was a perfect paradise in which all organisms lived in complete harmony.
 In other words, they lived under a completely different set of ecological rules or principles.
 Virtually nothing we understand today about biology must apply to that world.
 The Eden ecology would have been vastly different that anything we could imagine.

 Bring in the toads…

-Continuing with toads…. if the tadpoles all lived to maturity and then were to have lived forever after that and reproduced, what of all the creatures that eat tadpoles today?
+Continuing with toads…. if the tadpoles all lived to maturity and then were to have lived forever, what about all the creatures that are adapted to eating tadpoles today?
 Herons, some ducks, fish, water snakes, etc.. benefit to varying degrees from tadpole protein in their diet.
-But in the YEC perfect paradise these animals had only plants to eat.
+But in the YEC perfect paradise these animals had only plants – and maybe insects – to eat.
 So they also must have lived by radically different ecological rules.

 Many creationists will concede that insects may not be living and thus stepping on one in Eden would not have caused death though even that point isn’t always conceded (see: Did Adam Step on an Ant Before the Fall?).
 It is one thing to argue over insects but tadpoles are “living” by any creationists’ measuring stick.
 How could ducks eat water plants and dinosaurs step into the water without accidentally squashing a tadpole?
 And even if there was some special protection such that they just would not die, how could there be enough resources – including living space – for all the tadpoles to grow into adults?

 The Edenic rules of ecology must have been so strange that it seems senseless for Ken Ham or anyone for that matter to describe in words or pictures how the original creation would have worked if death of any animals before Adam was not possible.
 One simple way to see how exotic this world would have been is to think about one basic ecological principle: nutrient cycling in the biosphere.
 Take any nutrient such as nitrogen, phosphorous or even an essential building block like carbon and follow what happens to it as it moves through the environment.
 Plants accumulate nitrogen from soil, animals like tadpoles eat those plants and then use that nitrogen to construct their own DNA and proteins.
 Some of that nitrogen may return to the ground in urine and feces but the majority would be kept by the growing tadpole and toad.
-If the toad does not die that nitrogen is then permanently stored in the living animals.
-If animals did not die nitrogen, phosphorous, sulfur, and even all carbon would inevitably become trapped in animals and that resource would become very scare in the environment making more plant growth very difficult.
+If the toad did not die that nitrogen would be permanently stored in the living animal.
+If animals did not die nitrogen, phosphorous, sulfur, and even all carbon would inevitably become trapped in animals and those resources would become very scare in the environment making more plant growth very difficult.
+In other words, growth would come to a grinding halt.
+This “perfect” world would seem to lack the ability to continue as a perfect place where the command to be fruitful and multiple could be carried out.
 Constant miraculous fertilization would appear to be the only solution to the unidirectional flow of nutrients.
-Even then, animals would become fill the Earth at such a pace that they would have filled every square inch within a few months.
+Even then, animals would fill the Earth at such a pace that they would eventually have filled every square inch within a few months.

 I’ve only touched the tip of the iceberg with a toothpick with respect to this topic of the nature of nature in Eden and the theological ramifications.
 These aren’t solely my ideas.
 They are partly inspired by an excellent book, Peril in Paradise, by Mark Whorton that examines the theological problems with the YEC view of Eden.
 For much more on this topic I highly recommend this book at a good starting point.